Each MRMAC port contains an

 Transferring data from the internal statistics engine to the user register

 space takes a number of clock cycles.
-Completion of the update process is indicated by a
+Completion of the update process is indicated by the

 When a snapshot is completed, the counter values are accessible on the